ryanklee/think-taink/docs/implementation_plan.md

    d.
 Design visualization components for real-time and post-experiment data analysis
    e.
 Implement privacy-preserving data collection techniques
    f.
 Develop a system for detecting and analyzing emergent behaviors in multi-agent experiments
+   g.
+Implement tools for analyzing evolutionary dynamics in multi-agent systems

 6. Create Detailed Documentation:
    a.
 Develop a comprehensive API documentation structure